AnnaAxelsson051/AnnaAxelsson051/README.md

-👋

-Former lawyer who discovered my passion for software development in 2021.
+Lawyer who discovered my passion for software development in 2021.
 Coding mostly in Java, C#, JavaScript, HTML and CSS.

 <h3>Some Tools I Have Used and Learned</h3>
 <p align="left">